mcjazzyfunky/archived-php-prelude/README.md

 PHP provides out-of-the-box a lot of great APIs for a very large amount of concerns, which makes application devolopment much faster.<br>
 Nevertheless the usage of this APIs does often not result in very concise code.<br>
-The reason is that the APIs are often quite low level and therefore the user have to deal with quite a lot of secondary aspects that could theoretically have also been handled by the library itself.
+The reason is that the APIs are often quite low level and therefore the programmer have to deal with quite a lot of secondary aspects that could theoretically have also been handled by the library itself.
-For example, for a lot of I/O operation (file access, network, database etc.) you have to open the resource and close again it at the end and have to examine a lot of return values from I/O method calls whether they represent an error.<br>
+For example, for a lot of I/O operations (file access, network, database etc.) you have to open the resource and close again it at the end and have to examine a lot of return values from I/O method calls whether they represent an error.<br>
 For database queries you have to open the database, create a prepared statement, bind values to that statement, execute the queries, fetch the result by looping over the statement and release the database connection afterwards.<br>
 With "php-prelude" in contrast, you normally do not have to deal with opening and closing resources.<br>
 You do not have to care about database connections and prepared statements etc.<br>